AJ2O/aws-whitepapers-summary/Networking/vpc-connectivity-options.md

 This summary is based off of the January 2018 revision of the **Amazon Virtual Private Cloud Connectivity Options** whitepaper.
 This whitepaper describes network connectivity options for [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/) available on AWS.
 These options include integrating remote customer networks with VPCs and joining multiple VPCs into a connected virtual network.

+An important theme to remember for all of the options mentioned in this whitepaper is that for either remote-to-remote, remote-to-VPC, or VPC-to-VPC connections, they should not have overlapping IP ranges.
+Some of the options will outright fail if the two networks being connected have overlapping IP ranges.

 # Network-to-Amazon VPC Connectivity Options
 These options are useful for integrating AWS resources with existing on-premises services, applications and servers.
 It also allows internal users to interact and connect with the AWS-hosted resources just like any other on-premises resource.

+## Option Comparison
 Below is a comparison chart summarizing each option, including their advantages and disadvantages.
 Each option is explained in greater detail in subsequent sections.

-## Option Comparison
 <html>
     <table>
         <tr>